Phone:

 Immunogen

-Immunogen: apoLipoprotein Type A-I was isolated from human plasma by density gradient centrifugation followed by HPLC purification.
+Immunogen: apoLipoprotein Type A-I was isolated from human plasma by density gradient centrifugation followed by HPLC purification, followed by repeated immunizations in goat.

 Immunogen Type: Native Protein